 This leads to greater flexibility and more timely access to accurate data for clinicians and patients alike.
 The two workflows below help demonstrate these advantages.

-In this workflow, an HL7 v2 order message is sent to the lab via Corepoint Integration Engine.
+In this workflow, an HL7 v2 order message is sent to the lab via Lyniate Corepoint.
 The lab then returns the order result using HL7 v2.
 Corepoint Integration Engine then takes the HL7 v2 order result message and stores it into a FHIR repository in the EHR.

 Once in the EHR, the result data is available to anyone with the proper credentials.
 Clinicians can view the data using with their favorite app that uses FHIR.
 This eliminates having to use the lab portal or another extra system to view the results.
 The patients can also use a FHIR app to view the results.
 Similarly, there is no requirement that a patient needs to log onto the lab portal and keep up with one more password.

 In this workflow, immunization data is sent to the state and stored in a FHIR repository.
 As in the previous example, this allows flexibility for both clinicians and patients to access immunization data.